HaLamUs/rust-tour/rust-collection/README.md

 1. But does it need permission to modify it?
 No.
 2. When the length function is finished, should we drop the string from memory?
 No.
 3. This means the length function needs only read-access and it only needs a temporary view of the string rather than a permanent version.
+4. We want to do passing the ownership?
+Moo

 🔑 This is what the `&variable` notation means in Rust.